Baseball League Constitution. 1

 Acquiring Free Agents

-Each owner has $20 to spend on free agents at the beginning of each season.
+Each owner has $40 to spend on free agents at the beginning of each season.
 They receive additional money to spend for each player they own on their major league roster traded out of the league.
 No additional money is given if a player is released out of the league, or if a player who began the season on the minor league roster is traded.
+If a player is placed on the 60 day disabled list the owner has the option to either retain the player or release the player and receive additional free agent money.
 Additional money is awarded on a 1 to 1 basis, based on the drafted salary of the player lost.

-There is no limit to the number of free agents that can be acquired, but they must stay on the active roster or the disabled list, or else be released.
+There is no limit to the number of free agents that can be acquired.

 Position Eligibility